 Each student at Vance-Granville Community College is expected to maintain satisfactory academic progress toward completing requirements of a degree or diploma or certificate.
-At the end of each quarter a student's quality point average for that quarter and his/her cumulative quality point average are examined.
+At the end of each quarter, a student's quality point average for that quarter and his/her cumulative quality point average are examined.

-Academic standing is determined by the cumulative quality-point average.
+Academic standing is determined by the cumulative quality point average.
 (Total number of quality points earned divided by the total number of quarter hours attempted.)
 A student whose cumulative grade point average falls below a 2.0 on a 4.0 scale is placed on academic warning, academic probation or academic suspension.
+Part-time students are subject to the provisions of these standards when 12 quarter hours are completed.